By Ricardo Ramírez and Dal Brodhead, DECI-3.

 We refer to “policy impact” as a variation on the term “advocacy”, because we are collaborating with research organizations that most often produce evidence that other partners utilize in advocacy efforts.
 However, the ultimate result is the same: policy impact, and especially policy implementation.

-Teles and Schmitt emphasize that “…The political process is chaotic and often takes years to unfold, making it difficult to use traditional measures to evaluate the effectiveness of advocacy organizations.” (p.
-39)
+Teles and Schmitt emphasize that “…The political process is chaotic and often takes years to unfold, making it difficult to use traditional measures to evaluate the effectiveness of advocacy organizations” (this quote appears on page 39).

 This assertion is a reminder for us that, while conventional evaluation approaches may not work in this constantly evolving area, we have alternatives to explore, such as Developmental Evaluation and Outcome Mapping/Outcome Harvesting.
 However, the reference in the quote to a long-time scale is a good and sobering reminder that short-term projects and the longer-term political process are often not well matched.

 Further, the authors indicate that: “… sophisticated tools are almost wholly unhelpful in evaluating advocacy efforts.
-That’s because advocacy, even when carefully nonpartisan and based in research, is inherently political, and it’s the nature of politics that events evolve rapidly and in a nonlinear fashion, so an effort that doesn’t seem to be working might suddenly bear fruit, or one that seemed to be on track can suddenly lose momentum.” (p.
-39 – our emphasis)
+That’s because advocacy, even when carefully nonpartisan and based in research, is inherently political, and it’s the nature of politics that events evolve rapidly and in a nonlinear fashion, so an effort that doesn’t seem to be working might suddenly bear fruit, or one that seemed to be on track can suddenly lose momentum” (this quote appears on page 39).

-They go onto say that the process is complex, with ‘foggy chains of causality” – something that one should capture in a Theory of Change to drive home this underlying process “…because advocacy by its nature is complicated and its impact often indirect” (p.40).
+They go onto say that the process is complex, with ‘foggy chains of causality” – something that one should capture in a Theory of Change to drive home this underlying process “…because advocacy by its nature is complicated and its impact often indirect” (this quote appears on page 40).

-In other words, the policy landscape is the context and the changes, when they occur, often happen in unpredictable ways: “Practices that once worked beautifully get stale once the losers figure out how to adopt the winner’s strategy or discover an effective counterstrategy” (p.
-41).
+In other words, the policy landscape is the context and the changes, when they occur, often happen in unpredictable ways: “Practices that once worked beautifully get stale once the losers figure out how to adopt the winner’s strategy or discover an effective counterstrategy” (this quote appears on page 41).

-Most interesting to us is their focus on adaptation: “Successful advocacy efforts are characterized not by their ability to proceed along a predefined track, but by their capacity to adapt to changing circumstances” (p.40).
+Most interesting to us is their focus on adaptation: “Successful advocacy efforts are characterized not by their ability to proceed along a predefined track, but by their capacity to adapt to changing circumstances” (this quote appears on page 40).
 If advocacy strategies are a place where adaptive management is required, then our focus on ‘practical wisdom’ makes sense.

 The concept of practical wisdom is based on the notion of phronēsis by Aristotle.
 For non-philosophers, it is made accessible in the book ‘Practical Wisdom’ (Schwartz & Sharpe 2010) as well as an engaging TED Talk by the same title.

 What practical wisdom embodies is a [intuitive and rational] capacity to make [prompt and wise] decisions based on experience, [where the unique character of the particular circumstances is immediately discerned, and an appropriate determination or decision is made].
-This applies to the fields of participatory research, communication for development, and evaluation (Ramírez & Quarry 2010).
+This applies to the fields of participatory research, communication for development, and evaluation (with reference to Ramírez & Quarry, 2010).
 It would likely apply to several others where individuals need to respond to urgent requests on the spot.
 As noted, we acknowledge that there are a few individuals who seem to have been born with practical wisdom (we are sure you know a few yourselves).
 We can think of a few colleagues with facilitation skills that emerge naturally, even in the most challenging situations.
-This is similar to the notion of innate networkers -or ‘mavens’- a term that Gladwell uses to refer to people who have a natural information sharing instinct (2002).
-However, in most cases we are talking about most people (ourselves included) who require a concerted effort to build their skill set and to gain confidence by experimenting to fine tune it.”
-(Ramirez et al., 2011: 105-107).
+This is similar to the notion of innate networkers -or ‘mavens’- a term that Gladwell uses to refer to people who have a natural information sharing instinct (from his 2002 book).
+However, in most cases we are talking about most people (ourselves included) who require a concerted effort to build their skill set and to gain confidence by experimenting to fine tune it.” (quote from Ramirez et al., 2011, pages 105 to 107).

 Practical wisdom gives a name to a process of adaptation that is unique and most often not replicable; we feel that this reflects the nature of policy influence, where impact is difficult to predict.

-“The most effective advocacy and idea-generating organizations…are not defined by a single measurable goal, but by a general organizing principle that can be adapted to hundreds of situations” (p.41).
+“The most effective advocacy and idea-generating organizations…are not defined by a single measurable goal, but by a general organizing principle that can be adapted to hundreds of situations” (this quote appears on page 41).

-Teles and Schmitt emphasize that: “…The key is not strategy so much as strategic capacity: the ability to read the shifting environment of politics for subtle signals of change, to understand the opposition, and to adapt deftly.” (p.41 our emphasis).
+Teles and Schmitt emphasize that: “…The key is not strategy so much as strategic capacity: the ability to read the shifting environment of politics for subtle signals of change, to understand the opposition, and to adapt deftly” (this quote appears on page 41).

-Reading subtle signals is a behaviour that is reminiscent of ‘practical wisdom’: “…the proper focus for evaluation is the long-term adaptability, strategic capacity, and ultimately influence of organizations themselves” (p.42).
+Reading subtle signals is a behaviour that is reminiscent of ‘practical wisdom’: “…the proper focus for evaluation is the long-term adaptability, strategic capacity, and ultimately influence of organizations themselves” (this quote appears on page 42).

 For Teles and Schmitt evaluating policy impact is a craft: They refer to it as “…an exercise in trained judgment—one in which tacit knowledge, skill, and networks are more useful than the application of an all-purpose methodology.
-Evaluators must acquire and accurately weigh and synthesize imperfect information, from biased sources with incomplete knowledge, under rapidly changing circumstances where causal links are almost impossible to establish.” (p.43)
+Evaluators must acquire and accurately weigh and synthesize imperfect information, from biased sources with incomplete knowledge, under rapidly changing circumstances where causal links are almost impossible to establish” (this quote appears on page 43).

 Courtright, C. (2004).
 Which lessons are learned?
 Best practices and World Bank tele-communications policy.
 The Information Society, 20(5), 345-356.